Higher education institutions must do a better job at strategic planning and environmental scanning.

 The Attunement Process of Strategic Planning and Environmental Scanning

 A critical reason to take the time to do an environmental scan is the opportunity to engage stakeholders from across the institution’s areas.
-These should include key administrators, faculty, staff, students, graduates, industry leaders and donors.
+These should include key administrators, faculty, staff, students, graduates, industry leaders, and donors.

 This attunement process serves as an educational process that informs participants of the many issues facing higher education.
-In addition, by pulling together stakeholder teams to examine the various areas from the SKEPTIC, we begin to build that shared vision which is so critical for Higher Ed institutions, especially with faculty.
+In addition, by pulling together stakeholder teams to examine the various areas from the SKEPTIC, we begin to build that shared vision that is so critical for Higher Ed institutions, especially with faculty.
 And, as the saying goes, “people support what they help create.”

 Environmental scanning does take time and effort.
 While some would limit the time spent on this part of the strategic planning process, environmental scanning offers a chance to delve deeply into the issues facing an institution while also building a sense of community with stakeholders.
 Ultimately, this process – if done right — can provide a springboard to gain important momentum toward achieving the strategic plan’s goals.